Apply Now arrow

 • You can get a large loan.
 The 7(a) loans, for example, have a maximum loan amount of $5 million.

-• The interest rates are affordable for small business owners; they are typically either fixed or indexed off the Wall Street Journal Prime rate.
+• The interest rates are affordable for small business owners; they are typically either fixed or indexed off the prime interest rate set by the Federal Reserve.

-• The SBA is helpful throughout the loan application process.
+• The SBA has resources that are helpful throughout the loan application process.

 Cons